-The Hamilton Firm is pleased to announce that two of its four trial lawyers have again been recognized by Thomson Reuters Super Lawyers Magazine as among the state’s Top Rated Plaintiffs’ Personal Injury Attorneys.
-Both Hubert Hamilton and Patrick Cruise have achieved Super Lawyer status for the current year, as published in Mid-South Super Lawyers, which recognizes top ranked attorneys in Alabama, Arkansas, Mississippi and Tennessee who have attained a high degree of peer recognition and professional achievement.
+The Hamilton Firm is pleased to announce that two of its four trial lawyers have again been recognized by Thomson Reuters Super Lawyers Magazine as among the Top Rated Plaintiffs’ Personal Injury Attorneys in Tennessee for 2019.
+Both Hubert Hamilton and Patrick Cruise have achieved Super Lawyer status for the current year as Plaintiff’s Personal Injury attorneys.
+Mid-South Super Lawyers recognizes attorneys in Alabama, Arkansas, Mississippi and Tennessee who have attained a high degree of peer recognition and professional achievement.

-Hu Hamilton also has the unique distinction of again being recognized as a Top Rated Plaintiffs’ Personal Injury Attorney in Georgia, as just announced by Georgia Super Lawyers.
-Mr. Hamilton is licensed in Georgia, North Carolina and Tennessee.
+Hubert “Hu” Hamilton also has the unique distinction of also being recognized as a Top Rated Plaintiffs’ Personal Injury Attorney by Georgia Super Lawyers.
+He is the founding member of the The Hamilton Firm.
+Mr. Hamilton is a Board Certified Civil Trial Specialist (National Board of Trial Advocacy), licensed in Georgia, North Carolina and Tennessee.